SABARI005/19AI550_new/Ex.No4:Kinematicmovement_Seekbehavior.md

 ### Result:
-Thus the simple seek behavior was implemented successfully.
+Thus the basic movement is learned through scripting.